Kristis/Acme-invoices/README.md

 - Run application:
   - Run AcmeInvoicesDemoApplication on IDE
   - Or run command ```mvn spring-boot:run``` in terminal
-- Use
+- Have fun

 ## Tests
-Right now there is only 4 tests. ;(
+Right now there are only 4 tests. ;(